-In accordance with the Credit and Operating Support Agreement dated March 26, 1996, Massachusetts Electric will reimburse the Company an amount equal to the difference between the Company's actual net income for the year and the net income necessary for the Company to earn its DPU approved ROE for the fiscal year, currently 9.9%.
-This reimbursement shall constitute additional revenue to the Company and expense to Massachusetts Electric.
-The Company is entitled to retain any return in excess of 9.9%.
-For the years ended March 31, 2019 and 2018, Massachusetts Electric reimbursed the Company \$1.2 million and \$5.6 million.
+In accordance with the Credit and Operating Support Agreement dated March 26, 1996, the Company will reimburse Nantucket Electric an amount equal to the difference between Nantucket Electric's actual net income for the year and the net income necessary for Nantucket Electric to earn its DPU approved ROE for the fiscal year, which is currently 9.9%.
+This reimbursement shall constitute additional revenue to Nantucket Electric and expense to the Company.
+To the extent Nantucket Electric's actual ROE for the year exceeds its allowed ROE, there will be no reimbursement.
+For the years ended March 31, 2019 and 2018, the Company reimbursed Nantucket Electric \$1.2 million and \$5.7 million, respectively.